holistic-web/home-orchestrator/.project/roadmap.md

 ### Button Control

 - buttons should be able to apply scenes

+- user should be able to add a button and have it set up relevant IFTTT triggers

 ### Button Control
 - buttons should be able to apply scenes